banhao/CoinBasePro-Trading-Bot/README.md

 -  Enable Two-factor Authentication.
 -  Go to [pro.coinbase.com](https://pro.coinbase.com) to generate a new API key in the CoinBase Pro "API SETTINGS" page.
 Recommend to only generate "View/Trade" permissions API KEY and use the "IP Whitelist" to block all unauthorised access.
 -  Buy or Send cryptocurrencies into your account.
 If you are in Canada, CoinBase doesn't support buy cryptocurrencies from your bank accounts very well.
 So you can use [shakepay.com](https://shakepay.me/r/ZMLG4KJ) or [bitbuy.ca](https://bitbuy.ca/sign-up?c=G72SCTTHK) (Includes my referral link, I'll be super grateful if you use it).
--  Recommended only to send BTC or USDC into your account.
-Because in this program BTC and USDC are anchor cryptocurrencies.
+-  Recommended only to send BTC, USDC, ETH, USDT, DAI into your account.
+Because in this program all these 5 cryptocurrencies can be defined as anchor cryptocurrencies.
 If you send other cryptocurrencies into your account but without history orders, so the program can't sell it because of no cost.

 ## Linux environment